 Golf & wine in South Africa

-Combine incredible championship golf with some of the world's best wine on an unforgettable golf holiday to South Africa
+Combine incredible championship golf with some of the world's best wine on an unforgettable golf holiday to South Africa.

 Sample award-winning wines, play some of the finest golf courses on the planet and watch the big five roam in the wild.
 No golf trip can come close to South Africa’s sensational offering.

-Centered around Cape Town, the country’s legislative capital and one of the most spectacular cities on the planet, golfers can opt for a range of wine routes, each of which encompasses South Africa's extraordinary natural beauty and of course, championship golf.
+Centred around Cape Town, the country’s legislative capital and one of the most spectacular cities on the planet, golfers can opt for a range of wine routes, each of which encompasses South Africa's extraordinary natural beauty and of course, championship golf.
 We take you on a tour of the best golf and wine destinations in South Africa.

 Stellenbosch is located 45 minutes east of Cape Town and is known as ground zero of the South African wine industry.
 Surrounded by beautiful mountains, the area is home to more than 150 wine farms and estates as well as a collection of fantastic courses.
 The town itself is a thriving university hub filled with gorgeous Cape Dutch architecture, a huge array of restaurants and some fantastic nearby courses.

-The wine tasting itself is unparalleled, with signature varietals like Pinotage and Chenin Blanc, as well as a variety of other quality wines to enjoy, all at South Africa's notoriously affordable prices.
+Dine: The wine tasting itself is unparalleled, with signature varietals like Pinotage and Chenin Blanc, as well as a variety of other quality wines to enjoy, all at South Africa's notoriously affordable prices.
 You can find them all on the wine list at Ernie Els’ classy restaurant, the Big Easy, which is nestled among the quirky architecture on South Africa’s second oldest road, the oak tree-lined Dorp Street, once the ‘wagon road to the Cape.’

 Nestled between towering mountains in the beautiful Cape winelands lies the magnificent Franschhoek Valley.
 This is the food and wine heartland of the country, where splendid wines are grown and top chefs create international cuisine.
 The fertile Franschhoek Wine Valley is home to some of South Africa’s noble cultivars and classic styles.
 These range from superb whites such as Sauvignon Blanc, Chardonnay, Semillon and Chenin Blanc, to full-bodied reds.

-Where ever you travel in the valley you will find exceptional food and hospitable wineries.
+Dine: Wherever you travel in the valley you will find exceptional food and hospitable wineries.
 Akkerdal Wine Estate an artisan winery, Bellingham Winery a unique estate that can date its history back to 1693 and GlenWood, a small winery located in an area of outstanding natural beauty, are among the most visit wine estates in Franschhoek.

 The third oldest settlement in South Africa, Paarl can date its history back to 1687 and has a wealth of cultural and historical attractions.
 Set amid the bountiful nature reserves of the Drakenstein Valley, the Paarl Wine Route is one of the country's oldest wine routes and is known for its rich, full-bodied, spicy red and crisp white wines.

-STAY: Established in 1692, Spier is one of South Africa’s oldest wine farms.
+Stay: Established in 1692, Spier is one of South Africa’s oldest wine farms.
 Today, Spier Hotel & Wine Farm is an award-winning eco-friendly establishment, boasting 153 rooms in village-style buildings, clustered around six courtyards.
 An award-winning restaurant is coupled with Spier's fabulous collection of wines for an indulgent and relaxing stay.

-PLAY: Designed by Gary Player and host to the 1996 IGA World Cup of Golf, the Erinvale Golf Course is thought of as one of the best courses in the Western Cape province of South Africa.
+Play: Designed by Gary Player and host to the 1996 IGA World Cup of Golf, the Erinvale Golf Course is thought of as one of the best courses in the Western Cape province of South Africa.
 Situated at the foot of the Helderberg Mountains, it has spectacular views of False Bay and the Hottentots Holland mountain range in the east.

-TASTE: The Franschhoek Wine Tram hop-on hop-off tour encompasses picturesque vineyards, breath-taking scenery and world-class cuisine.
+Dine: The Franschhoek Wine Tram hop-on hop-off tour encompasses picturesque vineyards, breath-taking scenery and world-class cuisine.
 Passengers aboard the hop-on hop-off tour will experience a unique way to see some of South Africa’s most distinguished wine estates, including Mont Rochelle, Rickety Bridge and Babylonstoren.

 The Constantia Valley, which sprawls prettily up and down the slopes of Table Mountain, is the historical hub of the South African wine industry.
 Situated 18km from the city centre it is the closest wine experience for visitors to Cape Town.